b-riemann/mathieu-cell/README.md

 * `main.py` is a python script that generates PDFs (figures) on demand

-* the `fourierCell` Cython module (`fourierCell.pyx`) holds the core functionality that is not plotting-related.
+* the `fourierCell` Cython sub-module (`fourierCell.pyx`) holds the core functionality that is not plotting-related.

-* The `microMacroCell` Cython module (`microMacroCell.pyx`) stems from my earlier iteration on these scripts.
+* The `microMacroCell` Cython sub-module (`microMacroCell.pyx`) stems from my earlier iteration on these scripts.
 It is still used in a few places, but mainly to compute initial k values for `TuneMap`.